Masaaki-75/rise-mar/README.md

 ## Implementation Guide🛠️
-To implement the full version of RISE-MAR, follow these steps:
+To implement the full version of RISE-MAR using your own data, follow these steps:

 ### 1. Data Preparation